 The governmental fund balance sheet includes a reconciliation between total governmental fund balances and the net position of governmental activities as reported in the government-wide statement of nets position.
 These differences primarily result from the long-term economic focus of the statement of net position versus the current financial resources focus of the governmental fund balance sheets.
-The details of these differences are reported in the reconciliation on page 17.
+The details of these differences are reported in the reconciliation as listed in the table of contents.

 The governmental fund statement of revenues, expenditures, and changes in fund balance includes a reconciliation between net changes in fund balances-total governmental funds and changes in net position of governmental activities as reported in the government-wide statement of activities.
 These differences are the result of converting from the current resources measurement focus and modified accrual basis for governmental fund statements to the economic resources measurement focus and full accrual basis used for government-wide statements.
-The details of these differences are reported in the reconciliation on page 19.
+The details of these differences are reported in the reconciliation as listed in the table of contents.